abtinmo/python-usb/README.md

 2-run python-usb.py for copying the file :)

 note *

   src is the source address

   dst is the destination address

   In Windows,type address with two(\\) like --> c:\\Users\\User\\Downloads

-  you can change the fileformats by editing  line 16 in python-usb.py ,by default is pdf and docx
+  you can change the fileformats by editing  line 16 in python-usb.py ,by default is .pdf and .docx

   for running script in background ,type in terimnal or cmd